After a lifetime on stage and screen, the legendary English actor, Sir Laurence Olivier, once admitted that he had always suffered from stage fright.

 And now, after a sales career that has spanned more than a half-century, a legendary salesman named Blasingame reveals that he’s suffered from the marketplace equivalent of stage fright – call reluctance – his entire career.

 Alas, it’s a sad truth that even well-trained and motivated people can suffer from the scourge of the sales profession to challenge their performance.
 What about you?
 Have you experienced call reluctance?
 If so, what do your numbers tell you?
-The good news about stage fright/call reluctance, as proven by Sir Laurence and JB, is that it’s a condition you can overcome.
-Indeed, their success and the fact that they’ve been willing to share their personal struggle provides us with at least four clues about their professional grit and spirit.
+The good news about stage fright/call reluctance, as proven by Sir Lawrence and JB, is that it’s a condition you can overcome.
+Indeed, their success, and the fact that they’ve been willing to share their personal struggles, provide us with at least four clues about their professional grit and spirit.

 - They recognized a personal performance challenge.